tkhamez/neucore-timerboard/README.md

 # Brave TimerBoard

-Copy `config/config.dist.php` to `config/config.php` and adjust values.
+Copy `.env.dist` to `.env` and adjust values or set the corresponding environment variables in another way.